FVUSTXIII/MOS/Sessions/05 - Sredelm Woods/05 - Sredelm Woods.md

 **CRACK**

 Out of the black blurred sight, towering, Ashe hears the heavy steps. unholy light paints three motionless faces in revolting shades of green.
-As the string in her bows tightens with the unwavering resolve, the ground falters her step,
+As the string in her bow tightens with the unwavering resolve  the ground falters her step, Horrid shape surfacing from the mud.
+Foul, earthy stench surrounds it, mingling with the faint scent of decaying leaves and the distant smell of rot.
+A white membrane tears as it a maw-shaped hole opens before Ashe can turn around.
+Before it can

 ```ad-go
 * La batalla comienza con nuestros heroes en pleno combate, 6 sredelm madragoras.